 Why Should You Consider Residential Treatment at Blue Ridge

 We are located at the foothills of the Blue Ridge Mountains in Georgia, which offers a beautiful environment where you can safely begin your healing process.
-Our holistic treatment approach ensures that you will get the most comprehensive treatment for GAD available.
+Our holistic rehab approach ensures that you will get the most comprehensive treatment for GAD available.
 We want you to feel comfortable and supported throughout your stay with us.
 The treatment team here is ready to help you take charge of your life so you can create a happier future.

 Program Philosophy and Benefits

 The friendly staff at Blue Ridge will take the time to get to know you on a personal level so that we can develop an individualized treatment plan.
 We take the necessary time to determine your emotional, social, spiritual, physical, social, and vocational needs.
-Additionally, we will help you to recognize the strengths you already have which will allow you to take control of your recovery.
+Additionally, we will help you to recognize the strengths you already have which will allow you to take control of your rehabilitation.

 Types of Therapy we Use to Treat Generalized Anxiety